Dodgers vs. Cardinals Player Props Betting Odds

 Betts Stats

-- Mookie Betts has put up 40 hits with 12 doubles, a triple, nine home runs and 27 walks.
+- Mookie Betts has recorded 41 hits with 13 doubles, a triple, nine home runs and 27 walks.
 He has driven in 25 runs with one stolen base.

-- Betts has picked up a hit in two games in a row.
-In his last five games he is hitting .263 with two doubles, a triple, a home run, five walks and three RBI.
+- Betts enters this game looking to extend his three-game hit streak.
+During his last five outings he is hitting .263 with two doubles, a triple, a home run, four walks and three RBI.

 Betts Recent Games